jwoolsey/ArcadeGame/README.md

 ## Credits
 Project Starter code was provided by Udacity

-Modal starter code was provided by Udacity
+Modal starter code was provided by w3schools.com